Parikkala

-Parikkala is located around lake Simpele and it is a part of a countryside rich with hills and chains of ridges.
+Parikkala is located around Simpelejärvi lake and it is a part of a countryside rich with hills and chains of ridges.
 The municipality is unilingually Finnish.
+The neighboring municipalities of Parikkala are Kitee, Rautjärvi, Ruokolahti and Savonlinna.

 History

 Settlements and artifacts dated to the Stone Age and Bronze Age have been found in Parikkala.
 A permanent settlement was established around the 15th century.

-Many demarcations had a significant impact to Parikkala's development from the Treaty of Nöteborg on August 12, 1323 to peace treaties signed in 1947 with the Soviet Union; for example, in the Treaty of Nystad from 1721, which in practice defined roughly Finland's current border with Russia, Parikkala remained the only current Finnish municipality on the Russian side before the formation of the Grand Duchy of Finland.
-After World War II, one third (199.3 km²) of Parikkala's area was handed over to the Soviet Union.
-The Orthodox Church has been very influential in this area since the middle ages.
+Many demarcations had a significant impact to Parikkala's development from the Treaty of Nöteborg on August 12, 1323, to peace treaties signed in 1947 with the Soviet Union; for example, in the Treaty of Nystad from 1721, which in practice defined roughly Finland's current border with Russia, Parikkala remained the only current Finnish municipality on the Russian side before the formation of the Grand Duchy of Finland.
+After World War II, one third (199.3 km2) of Parikkala's area was handed over to the Soviet Union.
+The Orthodox Church has been very influential in this area since the Middle Ages.
 Later, Parikkala has become known for its many dairies.
 Parikkala became independent in 1617.

 In 2004, three municipalities (Parikkala, Saari and Uukuniemi) merged to form one municipality called Parikkala.